jennyrhee/jennyrhee.github.io/resume.md

 **Marketing Analyst** - Waitr, Lafayette, LA
 <span style="float:right; ">November 2019 to present</span>
 • Tracked and analyzed the performance of marketing campaigns (push notifications, emails)
-• Designed statistically rigoroous A/B tests and analyzed results to optimize marketing campaigns
+• Designed statistically rigorous A/B tests and analyzed results to optimize marketing campaigns
 • RFM customer segmentation using k-means clustering and quartile bucketing
 • Identified an approximately $1M per year stream of cannibalized revenue from coupon fraud
 • Analyzed the order behavior effects of a loyalty program (+200% average orders per year) leading to program redesign with the goal of increasing customer penetration and engagement
-• Created a marketing dashboard to track weekly KPIs and wrote a script to automate complex data retrieval
+• Created a marketing dashboard to track weekly KPIs and wrote scripts to automate complex data retrieval
 • Worked with the sales and business intelligence teams to research restaurants not yet on the app and scraped data that was necessary for restaurant acquisition efforts
-_Technologies used: Python, AWS Redshift, PostgreSQL, Tableau, Sisense_
+_Technologies used: Python, AWS Redshift, PostgreSQL, Tableau, Sisense, Braze, Leanplum_

 **Research Associate** - Louisiana State University, Baton Rouge, LA <span style="float: right; ">June 2019 to November 2019</span>
 • Compiled data from various sources to build an econometric model to analyze the effects of driving forces on a variety of environmental impacts in the U.S. and Germany over the past two centuries